Home · Blog · SORA Ecosystem · · Updated Nov 20, 2025 · 6 min read

 What Is SORA Kensetsu?

-Modeled after MakerDAO’s collateralized debt position system but tailored to SORA’s unique tokenomics, Kensetsu introduces vaults, liquidation mechanics, and stability fees that maintain a strong USD peg and minimize volatility in daily DeFi use.
+SORA Kensetsu (建設) means construction — an apt metaphor for a system that builds financial stability on top of SORA’s decentralized economy.
+Modeled after MakerDAO’s collateralized debt position design but tailored to SORA’s unique tokenomics, Kensetsu introduces vaults, liquidation mechanics, and stability fees that maintain a strong USD peg and aim to reduce volatility in daily DeFi use.

 How the KUSD Stablecoin Works

+KUSD — Kensetsu USD — is an over-collateralized stablecoin minted through Kensetsu vaults.
 Each KUSD is backed by more than $1 worth of collateral, ensuring every token remains solvent and redeemable.

 Core principles of KUSD